Screensaver: History

-Decades before the first computers using this technology were invented, Robert A. Heinlein gave an example of how they might be used in his novel Stranger in a Strange Land (1961):

-Opposite his chair was a stereovision tank disguised as an aquarium; he switched it on, guppies and tetras gave way to the face of the well-known Winchell Augustus Greaves.

 The first screensaver was allegedly written for the original IBM PC by John Socha, best known for creating Norton Commander; he also coined the term screen saver.
 The screensaver, named scrnsave, was published in the December 1983 issue of the Softalk magazine.
-It simply blanked the screen after three minutes of inactivity (an interval which could be changed by recompiling the program).
+It simply blanked the screen after three minutes of inactivity.

 By 1983 a Zenith Data Systems executive included "screen-saver" among the new Z-29 computer terminal's features, telling InfoWorld that it "blanks out the display after 15 minutes of nonactivity, preventing burned-in character displays."
 The first screensaver that allowed users to change the activating time was released on Apple's Lisa, in 1983.

 The Atari 400 and 800's screens would also go through random screensaver-like color changes if they were left inactive for about 8 minutes.
 Normal users had no control over this, though programs did.
 These computers, released in 1979, are technically earlier "screen savers".
 Prior to these computers, games for the 1977 Atari VCS/2600 gaming console such as Combat and Breakout, included color cycling in order to prevent burn-in of game images into 1970s-era televisions.
 In addition, the first model of the TI-30 calculator from 1976 featured a screensaver, which consisted of a decimal point running across the display after 30 seconds of inactivity.
 This was chiefly used to save battery power, as the TI-30 LED display was more power intensive than later LCD models.
 These are examples of screensavers in ROM or the firmware of a computer.

 Android 4.2 introduced "daydreams", screensavers that activate while the device is docked or charging.

 In 2015 the screensaver "Event Listeners" of van den Dorpel became the first work of art that was purchased by a museum (Museum of Applied Arts, Vienna) using the cryptocurrency bitcoin.

 Modern graphics technologies such as 3D computer graphics have allowed a wide variety of screensavers to be made.
 Screensavers with realistic 3D environments can be programmed and run on modern computers.